AryaTambe/VSIT-Codeathon-/README.md

+Personal Finance Tracker – Students and young adults struggle to track income and expenses.
+Challenge: Create a web application that helps users track, categorize, and visualize personal finances.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.